 The good news is this won’t work because it’s stupid, and as the AP points out: “Republican legislative leaders and Democratic governor Jay Nixon both have taken stands against tax increases,” so there you go!
 Critical hit!
 1000 points!
-Level Up!
 Next time you want to try to tax something in a sad effort to get your name in the news rather than actually fix the problem Diane Franklin, try taxing this!
 Ha!
 (You guys can’t see it, but we’re totally pointing to our crotch right now in an over-exaggerated manner.)

 Going forward, Thanksgivings will probably be a little awkward…

 Man confesses to brutally beating his parents at their Poplar Bluff home Tuesday evening.

 Well, the important thing is that he eventually told the truth.
 Pretty sure that’s what Bill Cosby told Rudy and we can’t think of a reason why it wouldn’t apply here.